Customization¶

 Link mode (--link)¶

 Those same directories are symlinks pointing to the library on the deploying machine.
 Committing a symlink to an absolute local path breaks every other machine, so they are gitignored automatically.
+This behavior applies to both standalone and nested profiles.

 What this means for your repo¶